Dune: The Butlerian Jihad: Plot summary

 The novel introduces a generation of characters whose families will later become the most significant in the universe: the Atreides, the Corrinos and the Harkonnens.
 Serena Butler, daughter of the viceroy of the League of Nobles, is a strong voice for the human rebellion.
 Her paramour Xavier Harkonnen leads the military force on the current League capital world of Salusa Secundus.
 As the story begins, Xavier is repelling an attack on the planet by Omnius' army of cymeks.
 The cymeks are former humans whose brains have been implanted in preservation canisters, which in turn can be installed into a variety of fearsome mechanical bodies, to extend their lives indefinitely and make them nearly unstoppable.
 The original twenty cymeks (calling themselves the Titans) had conquered the complacent universe by exploiting humanity's reliance and dependency on machines, yet the Titans were later overthrown themselves by Omnius, an artificial intelligence of their design.
 Seeking to replace human chaos with machine order, Omnius thus ignited the war between machine and humanity.
 Vorian Atreides is the son and subordinate of the leading cymek Titan Agamemnon (whose last name, Atreides, originates with House Atreus, from the ancient Greek epic the Iliad).

-Meanwhile, the Sorceresses of Rossak, a matriarchal order, are perfecting their destructive psychic powers for use against the machines, and maintaining a breeding program to create more powerful telepaths.
+Meanwhile, the Sorceresses of Rossak, a matriarchal order, are perfecting their destructive psychic powers for use against the machines and maintaining a breeding program to create more powerful telepaths.
 Pharmaceutical magnate Aurelius Venport is about to discover an interesting new substance, the spice melange, and the famous inventor Tio Holtzman accepts the diminutive genius Norma Cenva into his employ.

 Serena is captured by the Titan Barbarossa and put under the watch of Erasmus, an independent robot who seeks to understand humans completely so that the thinking machines may be truly superior.
 His methods of study often entail human vivisection and torture in his slave pens.
-Erasmus takes a liking to Serena, as does the young Vorian Atreides.
-Serena realizes she is pregnant with Xavier's child, and later gives birth to a baby boy whom she names Manion (after her father).
-Erasmus finds this distraction inconvenient, and not only removes Serena's uterus but kills her young son in front of her.
+Erasmus takes a liking to Serena, as does the young Vorian.
+Serena realizes she is pregnant with Xavier's child and later gives birth to a baby boy whom she names Manion (after her father).
+Erasmus finds this distraction inconvenient, and subsequently removes Serena's uterus and kills her young son in front of her.